tomaskala/website/posts/2022-06-16-overlay-network-configuration.md

 ---
-title: Overlay network
+title: Overlay network configuration
-date: TODO
+date: 2022/06/16
 ---

-The next step in my nerdy networking hobby was to expand my [server configuration](https://tomaskala.com/posts/2022-02-27-server-structure) to allow access to my home network.
-Naturally, this involves setting up a VPN and some way to access it from outside the network.
+The next step in my nerdy networking hobby was to expand my [server configuration](https://tomaskala.com/posts/2022-02-27-server-structure) to allow remote access to my home network.
+Naturally, this involved setting up a VPN and some way to access it from outside the network, among other things.

-The motivation is to be able to access my NAS for backups and the nice [web UI](https://github.com/navidrome/navidrome) over my music collection.
+The motivation is to be able to access my NAS for backups and the nice [web UI](https://github.com/navidrome/navidrome) that I set up over my music collection.
 In future, I'll most likely include more services.

 I decided to go a step further and set up a kind of an [overlay network](https://en.wikipedia.org/wiki/Overlay_network).
 That way, all my devices will be able to talk to each other and to any device at home, regardless of where they are.
-In addition, I can grant access to my family members' devices so that they can use any service the network provides, while being separated from my devices.
+In addition, I can grant access to my family members' devices so that they can use any service the network provides, while being separable from my devices by putting them on different subnets.

 # Connecting to the home network